wandb/docs/docs/guides/hosting/operator-airgapped.md

 - [W&B Platform](https://github.com/wandb/helm-charts/tree/main/charts/operator-wandb)

-The `operator` chart is used to deploy the W&B Operator (Controller Manager) while the `operator-wandb` chart will be used with the values configured in the CRD to deploy W&B Platform.
+The `operator` chart is used to deploy the W&B Operator i.e. the Controller Manager, while the `platform` chart is used to deploy the W&B Platform using the values configured in the custom resource definition (CRD).

 ## Step 3: Set Up Helm Repository